wwcs2026/wwcs2026.github.io/speakers.md

 Alberto’s work is characterised by the use of data driven approaches to model dynamical systems and a quest for unraveling the causal mechanisms behind the dynamics observed.
 His works often rely on the use of agent based models, network science, higher order networks and multivariate statistics.

 Alberto obtained his PhD in Physics (Cum Laude) from the Universidad of Zaragoza in 2019 and then he did a postdoc stay at ISI Foundation (Torino, Italy) until 2022.
-Recently he has been granted a Ramón y Cajal fellowship and is currently working at the Department of Theoretical Physics at University of Zaragoza.
+Recently he has been granted a Ramón y Cajal fellowship and is currently working at the Instituto Universitario de Investigación de Biocomputación y Física de Sistemas Complejos (BIFI).

 *Other speakers TBA!*